mech/Learning-Notes/FrontEnd/JavaScript/ES6.md

 ## Gather/Rest and Spread Operators

+Spread unpack items insides array/object and gather/rest package items into a single unit.

 There are 3 different "spread" operators in JavaScript:

 1. Array spreads, which is part of ES6